-- 3) Noise filter for the SCL and SDA pins - This product contains a filter circuit for eliminating noise at the SCL and SDA pins.
-Pulses of 100ns or less are not recognized because of this function. - 4) Function to inhibit writing when supply voltage is low This product contains a supply voltage monitoring circuit that inhibits inadvertent writing below the guaranteed operating supply voltage range.
-The data is protected by ensuring that write operations are not started at voltages (typ.) of 1.3V and below. - 5) Slave address settings
+- B. If it is not possible to satisfy the instruction 2 in Note above After the power has stabilized, software reset must be executed. - C. If it is not possible to satisfy the instructions both 1 and 2 in Note above After the power has stabilized, the steps in A must be executed, then software reset must be executed. - 5) Noise filter for the SCL and SDA pins This product contains a filter circuit for eliminating noise at the SCL and SDA pins.
+Pulses of 50ns or less are not recognized because of this function. - 6) Function to inhibit writing when supply voltage is low This product contains a supply voltage monitoring circuit that inhibits inadvertent writing below the guaranteed operating supply voltage range.
+The data is protected by ensuring that write operations are not started at voltages (typ.) of 1.3V and below.

+7) Slave address setting

-This product does not come with any slave address pins, but the information of the S0, S1 and S2 slave addresses is held internally.
-S1 = 0 and S2 = 0 were set for the slave addresses before shipment.
-During device addressing, these slave address codes must be executed following the device code.
+This product does not include a slave address pin, but the information for the slave addresses, S0, S1 and S2, are held internally.
+The slave addresses of this product are set to S0=0, S1=0, and S2=0 when it is shipped.
+During device addressing, execute this slave address code after the device code.